A Movement Is Born

 From a grassroots meeting in a Washington living room, the March for Life has helped mobilize generations to defend human life

-Since it began 44 years ago, the annual March for Life in Washington, D.C., has grown into the largest annual civil rights demonstration in the world.
+Since it began over 40 years ago, the annual March for Life in Washington, D.C., has grown into the largest annual civil rights demonstration in the world.
 It has also inspired scores of similar marches across North America and around the globe.

 But it almost didn’t happen.